Charles Burnett (RAF officer): Early career

 In 1899, Burnett enlisted as a private in the Imperial Yeomanry to fight in the Second Boer War.
 Burnett claimed to be 18 when he was in fact only 17.
 He was discharged in 1901 that he might take a commission and he was gazetted as a second lieutenant in the Highland Light Infantry in October 1901.
 Burnett was then attached to the Imperial Yeomanry, where he temporarily held the rank of lieutenant in the 38th battalion from 26 April 1902 to 7 February 1903.
-He left South Africa for home on the SS Avondale Castle with other members of the battalion in late December 1902.
+He left South Africa for home on the SS Avondale Castle with other members of the battalion in late December 1902, and returned to his regiment in February 1903.

 On 20 August 1904, Burnett was seconded to the West African Frontier Force.
 During the next five years Burnett saw action in Northern Nigeria, contracted blackwater fever, was promoted to lieutenant and was twice mentioned in despatches.

 Burnett resigned his commission in September 1909 and then entered business as a part-owner of a shop in Portuguese Guinea.
 He did not meet with particular success as a businessman and by 1911 was employed by the British diplomatic service as the assistant resident in Ilorin, Nigeria.